 - Let’s Write a Poem!

 Rebecca would be delighted to autograph books for you!
-Books can be ordered through Barnes & Noble on consignment or from Chronicle Books.
+Books can be ordered through Barnes & Noble on consignment, your local independent bookstore, or from Chronicle Books.

 Half-day, local: $300 (two presentations on a morning or afternoon; book signing)